joshuaned/comp2000_2025_ass1/README.md

 I turned the given project into a farming game using inheritance, interfaces, and generics.\
 You start with $10 and are able to select crops and place them on their respective tile type.\
 Some tiles will give a growth multiplier to the plants.
 The tiles and plants will display various information when hovered over.\
 Plants take time to grow; hovering over them will show how long is left.
-Plants can be collected and sold by clicking the collect button.
+Plants can be collected and sold by clicking the collect button to change the current click mode, then clicking on the fully grown plant.
 At the top right of the window, next to 'Money', your current click mode will be displayed.\
 You must have enough money to purchase and sow the plant.\
 The actors are there for decoration purposes.
 In a future version of the game, they may have worked as scarecrows.